tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-31-sql-unit-extension.markdown

 2) At the same time, the test framework should be open to extension: ability to add new capability, to address new testing needs.
 SQL Unit Testing in ETL context is a pretty new area for us.
-Therefore, while the current SQL Unit Test framework appears adequate for most testing now, it must be able to support any new testing needs should they arise.
+Therefore, while the current SQL Unit Test framework appears adequate for most testing now, it must be able to support any new testing needs should they arise in the future.
-The test framework should be flexible enough to add new capability for new testing needs for different kinds of ETLs.
+The test framework should be flexible enough to add new capability to support different kinds of ETLs.

 These two are also known as [Open/Closed principle](https://en.wikipedia.org/wiki/Open/closed_principle).
 Besides that principle, SQL Test Runner codes also use **Template Method** and **Strategy** design patterns.
 Knowing these design patterns will make it easier to understand the overall code structure and package organization of SQL Test Runner.

-TODO: At the top level, there is BaseRunner.
+At the top level, there is a TestRunner interface that any SQL Test Runner class should implement.
-This parsing is pretty simplistic but it works for most of my testing needs.
+For convenience, an abstract class BaseTestRunner is provided as a template with simple parsing and workflow provided in its `runScript` method, as shown below (Template Method design pattern).
-Template Method pattern.
+The template method `runScript` extracts the SQL statements and test blocks (`/* @Test ... */` blocks), subsequently delegates to `codeHandler` and `testHandler` to process them, respectively.

 ``` java Template Method for running test scripts in BaseTestRunner
 private CodeStrategy codeHandler;